sp1thas/book-depository-dataset/README.md

 ## Disclaimer

 All books are hosted by [bookdepository.com](https://bookdepository.com).
-The the use of dataset is fair use for academic purposes.
+The use of dataset is fair use for academic purposes.